tom-seddon/beeblink/docs/build.md

 1. On OS X/Linux, run `make`; on Windows, run `..\tools\snmake.exe`.

-The ROM files are build to the `rom/.build` folder.
+The ROM files are built to the `rom/.build` folder.

 # Build and run server (Windows/OS X/Linux)